swagger-akka-http/swagger-akka-http/README.md

 ```
 new SwaggerHttpService {
-       def actorRefFactory = context
+       implicit def actorRefFactory = context
-       def apiTypes = Seq(typeOf[PetService], typeOf[UserService], typeOf[StoreService])
+       val apiTypes = Seq(typeOf[PetService], typeOf[UserService], typeOf[StoreService])
-       def apiVersion = "1.0"
-       def swaggerVersion = "1.2" // you can omit, defaults to 1.2
-       def baseUrl = "http://localhost:8080" //the url of your api, not swagger's json endpoint
+       val host = "localhost" //the url of your api, not swagger's json endpoint
-       def docsPath = "/api-docs" //where you want the swagger-json endpoint exposed
+       val basePath = "api-docs" //where you want the swagger-json endpoint exposed
+       val info = Info() //provides license and other description details
      }.routes
 ```